MrMarlonM/product-survey-analysis/README.md

 ## Bugs
 ### Solved Bugs
 - *Bug 1:*
-Whilst testing the `get_user_input() function` and the `check_data() function` combined, a set of data that had no answer options in it was returned.
-After checking that the data returned from the `get_user_input() function` was correct, the problem could be narrowed down to the `check_data() function`.
-After checking that the code is correct and contains no typos, the error was found in the case sensitivity of the `allowed_answer list` and the data input it got compared against.
+Whilst testing the function `get_user_input()` and the function `check_data()` combined, a set of data that had no answer options in it was returned.
+After checking that the data returned from the function `get_user_input()` was correct, the problem could be narrowed down to the function `check_data()`.
+After checking that the code is correct and contains no typos, the error was found in the case sensitivity of the list `allowed_answers` and the data input it got compared against.
 *Solution:*
-The problem was solved for this version by changing the content of the `allowed_answer_list` so that it matches the data.
+The problem was solved for this version by changing the content of the list `allowed_answers` so that it matches the data.
 Also, the exact kind of data expected by the program gets stated in the readme under the point `Data Requirements`.

 - *Bug 2:*
 The initial version of `return_questions()` was called `count_questions()` and should have counted the number of questions and printed the individual questions to the console.
 The first part worked, but the second didn't.
 It only printed a complete list of all column headings to the console, instead of each question separately.
 *Solution:*
 To solve the problem, the function was remodeled and simplified.
 Instead of a `for loop` that counts the number of questions, the length of `data_columns` gets subtracted by one.
 Also, the fact was used, that the `pandas library` allows it to print out the column heading directly through a `for loop` like this: `for col in data.columns: print col`.